 WHAT WE DID:

 - We had lunch at a very busy Bob’s Well Bread.
+Even though it gets busy, there is plenty of outdoor seating.
 We ordered Egg-in-a-Frame #2 and the Meatball Marinara Sandwich.
 It was love at first bite for the both of us.

-- Drinks at Bodega was everything I had hoped for.
-We had such a relaxing time at this beautiful open air wine and beer garden.
+- Bodega was everything I had hoped for.
+We had a great time drinking and relaxing at this beautiful open air wine and beer garden.
 The drinks were great and the late afternoon light added the perfect touch.
-It was moderately busy on a Sunday, but there are so many places to hang out that it didn’t feel crowded.
+It was moderately busy on a late Sunday afternoon, but there are so many places to hang out that it didn’t feel crowded.

 - To fully enjoy Los Alamos, start your trip on a Thursday or Friday.
 Most businesses in Los Alamos and Los Olivos are closed on Tuesday’s and Wednesday’s.